ShreyanshShri/soloLearnApi/README.md

 * MostRecent
 * MostPopular

-It will return you following data
+Again it will return an array of objects

 ```
 [{